tansieustace/three-page-website/README.md

-My first website design with HTML and CSS containing three pages.
+This is a 3 pages website designed with only HTML and CSS`